smerrill/pressflow-7-quickstart/README.md

 git subtree add --prefix php drupal pressflow-7.23 --squash
 ```

-When a new Drupal version (like 7.24) comes out, you should be able to upgrade it with the following command:
+When a new Drupal version (like 7.26) comes out, you should be able to upgrade it with the following command:

 ```
-git remote add -f drupal https://github.com/pressflow/7.git git subtree add --prefix php drupal pressflow-7.24 --squash
+git remote add -f drupal https://github.com/pressflow/7.git git subtree merge --prefix=php pressflow-7.26 --squash
 ```

 ### Creating an app